 However, controlling all the levers of state power did not exempt the Soviet state from fundamental principles of economics.
 When price controls were finally abolished on 2nd January 1992, inflationary pressures burst through the open dam and prices of industrial and consumer goods recorded an almost immediate 500% jump.
 Within the year, inflation reached 2,500%.
 The inevitable readjustments, delayed over decades of central planning and misallocation of resources, plunged the nation into one of the deepest and longest economic depressions ever recorded.

 Today, the economy of the United States is similarly mired in a profound crisis, and unresolved economic imbalances: the empire is overstretched militarily, “defense” spending and budget deficits continue to grow, and budget shortfalls are being covered by printing money out of tin air.
 While the American government doesn’t practice central planning or price controls, the Federal Reserve has effectively taken over this role by manipulating interest rates and commodity prices.
 As in the Soviet Union, Fed’s meddling resulted in massive misallocation of resources – as one author wrote, an economy of zombies an unicorns.

 There can be little doubt that American economy is more robust than that of the late Soviet Union.
-But history is clear on this: no empire – regardless how powerful – is exempt from the laws of economics and we can expect more economic pain ahead as the empire’s foundations continue to erode.
+But history is clear on this: no empire – regardless how powerful – is exempt from the laws of economics.
+We can expect more economic pain ahead as the empire’s foundations continue to erode.
 One very likely outcome of the coming crisis could be the collapse of the currency and an acceleration of inflation.

 Alex Krainer is an author and hedge fund manager based in Monaco.
 Recently he has published the book “Mastering Uncertainty in Commodities Trading“.